Constructing the relative Fukaya category: Dependence on perturbation data and system of divisors

 \subsection{Construction of the doubled category: perturbation data}

-We now choose Floer data for each pair of objects in $\EuC$, coinciding with those used to define $\fuk(X,D,V_0,\bP^0)$ on pairs of objects $(K^0,L^0)$, coinciding with those used to define $\fuk(X,D,V_1,\bP^1)$ on pairs of objects $(K^1,L^1)$, and chosen arbitrarily on pairs of objects with different labels.
+Suppose now that we have made a choice of cylindrical and strip-like ends which is consistent, equivariant, and compatible with $\bN^0$ and $\bN^1$; and a corresponding choice of equivariant thick-thin decomposition.
+We now choose Floer data for each pair of objects in $\EuC$, coinciding with those from $\bN^0$ on pairs of objects $(K^0,L^0)$, coinciding with those from $\bN^1$ on pairs of objects $(K^1,L^1)$, and chosen arbitrarily on pairs of objects with different labels.
 This allows us to define the morphism spaces in $\EuC$, precisely as in Definition \ref{defn:mor}.
 We have already defined the embeddings \eqref{eq:embeds} on the level of objects; it is clear from this convention how to define it on the level of morphisms.